 sweet potato waffles on white plate

-I love adding vegetables to the morning meal since it’s an easy way to help kids eat more of them and so many make really flavorful additions to foods kids already love—like waffles.
+I love serving vegetables for breakfast since it’s an easy way to help kids eat more of them and so many make really flavorful additions to foods kids already love—like waffles.

 Adding sweet potato puree to waffles ups the nutrition, yes, but it’s also so darn delicious.
-We love these for family breakfast, though I do sometimes make a batch to have on hand for quick breakfast options on future days.
+(Just like my Yogurt Waffles!)
+We love these for family breakfast, though I do sometimes make a batch to have on hand for quick toddler breakfast options on future days.

 You can pop leftover waffles right into the toaster oven to warm them up!